Energy Bills FAQ

 There is a range of help and support available for customers struggling with their bills so it is worth contacting your supplier to see what you might be entitled to.
 We anticipate high volumes of calls so people should take advantage of the range of methods to get in touch.
-The Government has also out in place a support package including a £150 Council Tax rebate and a £200 discount off bills in October to be paid back at later date.
+The Government has also put in place a support package including a £150 Council Tax rebate and a £400 non-repayable discount to eligible households to help with rising energy bills.
 Consumer groups like Citizens Advice and debt advice charities can also help – many suppliers have partnership agreements with such groups.
 Suppliers have always provided extra support for vulnerable customers.
 Through the pandemic, energy suppliers provided hundreds of millions of pounds of extra support to customers and they will continue to do all they can to support all customers through these international price rises.

 What happens when an energy supplier goes out of business?

 Ofgem appoints a new supplier to take on the customers through its Supplier of Last Resort (SOLR) process so there is no interruption to customers’ supply, and no need for the customer to act..
 However, this process does impose costs on other suppliers and customers.
 If the failed company is too large to be taken on by another supplier, it will go into the Special Administration Regime (SAR).
 This means that administrators and Government will take on the operation of the company including its liabilities and future energy needs to ensure that customers aren’t left without.

 Why are costs added to bills when suppliers exit the market?